mikeoleary/azure-redhat-openshift-f5/README.md

 2. Create or edit a public DNS A record so that the Custom DNS Record you entered into the deployment points to the IP address value in the output called publicExternalLoadBalancerAddress.
 3. Optionally, further configure F5 and OpenShift environment by accessing the environment via the URL's in the deployment outputs.

-For the official instructions from Microsoft on deploying ARO, you can view [this tutorial](https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster).
+Alternatively, for the official instructions from Microsoft on deploying ARO, you can view [this tutorial](https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster).
 These instructions are intended to be run from a Linux workstation with [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.
+However, following these instructions will not create the architecture pictured below, which is the intention of this ARM deployment above.

 ## Architecture
 ![Image of Architecture](images/ARO-with-f5.png)